Tip: On a Windows-based computer, pressing the function key F5 will refresh the web page being viewed on all browsers.

 We recommended that anyone who still uses a CRT monitor to have it set to at least a 75MHz refresh rate.
 Lower refresh rates commonly cause strain on the eyes.
 If you have a flat-panel display, you do not need to worry about the refresh rate.

-3. When referring to computer memory, refresh refers to the recharging of dynamic RAM (DRAM) chips that allow those chips to keep the data they are storing available.
-Memory refresh-rate is commonly displayed as xK, where x is a number such as 2 or 4.
-If the memory has a refresh-rate of 2k, this indicates how many rows it takes to complete the refresh.
-In our example of 2k, this indicates there are 2 thousand rows.
-The refresh cycle indicates the time it requires to complete one row.
+4. When referring to computer memory, refresh refers to the recharging of dynamic RAM (DRAM) chips that allow those chips to keep the data they are storing available.
+Memory refresh rate is commonly displayed as xK, where x is a number such as 2 or 4.
+If the memory has a refresh rate of 2k, this indicates how many rows it takes to complete the refresh.
+In our example of 2k, this means there are 2 thousand rows.
+The refresh cycle is a way of showing the time it requires to complete one row.